ashleighc207/basic-d3-dashboard/README.md

 This is a basic dashboard with random data using D3.js.

 ## How to Use
-Download or clone this repo to your machine
+Download or clone this repo to your machine and view the html in your browser OR
-- Install dependencies with `npm install` OR your favorite package manager's equivalent
-- Run `npm start` in the root directory to start the server and launch the app OR
 - Visit the live page at https://ashleighc207.github.io/basic-d3-dashboard/

 ## Dependencies